Skip to Content

 Feeding the animals is so much fun!

-Last on this list of things to do in Queenstown with kids is another animal experience that’s not only cheap but a must-do.
+Last on this list of things to do in Queenstown with kids is another animal experience that’s not only cheap but also a must-do.
 The Glenorchy Animal Experience is located on the outskirts of Glenorchy and on the self-guided tour you’ll walk a real New Zealand farm to feed and interact with the animals.
 You can say hello to pigs, llamas, chickens, ducks, sheep and lambs, farm dogs, and more.
-This is easily one of the best things to do in Glenorchy!

-The entire tour costs only $10 NZD for kids and $20 for adults, and you can spend as much time with the animals as you want!
-Although I recommend it for kids, I also loved the tour so adults will enjoy it too.
+The entire tour costs only $15 NZD for kids and $25 NZD for adults, and you can spend as much time with the animals as you want!
+Although I recommend it for kids, I also loved the tour, so adults will enjoy it too.

 Budget-Saving Tips for Families in Queenstown